InfiniPipe: Elastic Pipeline Parallelism for Efficient Variable-Length Long-Context LLM Training: Introduction

-\begin{itemize}[leftmargin=*] \item {\textit{An Effective Cost Model (\S~\ref{subsec:cost_model}).}} We establish an effective cost model that: 1) precisely estimates the computation and communication overhead of the \textit{heterogeneous micro-batch}.
-2) provides a stage-aware memory footprint analysis for EPP.
-3) considers the impact of gradient checkpointing on overhead estimation. \item {\textit{A Workload-Balanced and Resource-Aware Sequence Processor (\S~\ref{sec:sequence_chunking}).}} We devise a sequence chunking algorithm that generates workload-balanced heterogeneous micro-batches of proper granularity via a two-phase process: \textit{splitting long sequences} and \textit{packing short ones}.
-The cost model plays a role in workload overhead and memory footprint estimation, ensuring the algorithm's efficiency and resource awareness, respectively. \item {\textit{A Chunk Scheduler that Co-Optimizes Pipeline Schedule with Gradient Checkpointing (\S~\ref{sec:chunk_scheduler}).} We develop a co-optimization methodology to tackle the challenges of pipeline schedule and gradient checkpointing, of which the solving space is first confined based on careful discussion of existing approaches' trade-offs and analysis of EPP's observations.
-Notably, we propose a new checkpointing mechanism called \textit{stage-aware chunk-level adaptive checkpointing} to optimally integrate checkpointing with EPP.
-Afterward, we solve the optimization problem via dynamic programming and mixed-integer linear programming (MILP), where multiple acceleration techniques are utilized to overlap the solving overhead.} \end{itemize}
+To tackle these challenges, we build \name, a distributed training system that integrates three novel techniques: \begin{itemize}[leftmargin=*] \item {\textit{An Effective Cost Model (\S~\ref{subsec:cost_model}).}} We establish a sophisticated and effective cost model that estimates: 1) the computation and communication overhead of the heterogeneous micro-batch, 2) the stage-wise memory footprint of EPP, 3) the impact of gradient checkpointing on the time and memory overhead, with an error rate of less than 5\%. \item {\textit{A Workload-Balanced and Resource-Aware Sequence Processor (\S~\ref{sec:sequence_chunking}).}} Leveraging the cost model, we devise a sequence chunking algorithm that generates workload-balanced heterogeneous micro-batches. \item {\textit{A Chunk Scheduler that Co-Optimizes Pipeline Schedule with Gradient Checkpointing (\S~\ref{sec:chunk_scheduler}).} A co-optimization methodology is devised to tackle the challenges of pipeline scheduling and gradient checkpointing.
+Notably, we propose a new checkpointing mechanism called \ul{\textit{Stage-Aware Chunk-Level Adaptive Checkpointing}} tailored for EPP. \name \textit{automatically} derives the optimal pipeline schedule and checkpointing configuration, introducing minimum recomputation overhead and bubble ratio. } \end{itemize}

 Extensive experiments conducted on various workloads demonstrate that \name achieves a speedup of up to 1.69\texttimes\ compared to existing SOTA work.
 The key contributions of this work can be summarized as follows: \begin{itemize} \item We identify the limitations of existing long-context training approaches and propose \textit{Elastic Pipeline Parallelism} as a solution. \item We firstly co-optimize the pipeline schedule with checkpointing and propose a new mechanism named \textit{Stage-Aware Chunk-Level Adaptive Checkpointing}. \item We develop \name, a brand new distributed LLM training system for varied-length corpora. \item We comprehensively evaluate \name to indicate that \name has state-of-the-art performance. \end{itemize}